 Consult with an Immigration Attorney

 If you are a student currently looking to pursue non academic or vocational studies within the U.S, contact the immigration attorneys at Johnson & Masumi, PC for more assistance.
 The visa application process can be difficult and lengthy.
-However, our immigration attorneys can provide you in-depth assistance on correctly completing and submitting the necessary forms, and supporting documents, allowing you to have more time to focus on your studies.Call and consult an attorney at Johnson & Masumi to begin your M-1 visa application process.
+However, our immigration attorneys can provide you in-depth assistance on correctly completing and submitting the necessary forms, and supporting documents, allowing you to have more time to focus on your studies.Call and consult an attorney at Johnson & Masumi to begin your M-1 visa application process or information about other student visas.